bracerino/uMLIP-Interactive/README.md

       **source mace_env/bin/activate**

 5) Install all the necessary Python packages:
+      **pip install -r requirements-pc.txt** (with CUDA for calculations on GPU), or:
-      **pip install -r requirements.txt**
+      **pip install -r requirements-no-cuda.txt** (No GPU calculations)

-6) Run the app (always before running it, make sure to activate its Python virtual environment (Step 4):
+7) Run the app (always before running it, make sure to activate its Python virtual environment (Step 4):
       **streamlit run app.py**
-7) To update the application, write in the main folder:
+8) To update the application, write in the main folder:
       **git pull**

 ### **Tested Python packages**